 President Barack Obama and his national security team are no doubt making final preparations for the upcoming trip to Israel.
 Obama already began to lay the groundwork for his trip by sending messages to the Israeli leadership who remain fanatically wed to coercing the United States to go to war with Iran.
 And it seems the coercion is working.
 The president's message had nothing to do with peace.
 "All options are on the table," he professed to an Israeli news outlet.
-Of course these seemingly threatening statements drummed of another looming battle.

 On May 24, 2011, Israeli Prime Minister Benjamin Netanyahu addressed the United States Congress.
 In his speech he declared that, “you [the US] don't need to send American troops to Israel.
 We defend ourselves.”
 Yet, in his more recent United Nations speech, he seemed to push the US to, yes, ironically protect Israel from a potentially nuclear Iran.
-Of course, American soldiers would not fight from Israeli soil, but rather from the Persian Gulf.
-What is the difference?

 Eleven years after the September 11th attacks, I woke up to an eerily similar day.
 Clear skies, nice weather, and, more or less, a noticeable amount of silence.
 I remember that day, first I heard the planes and then I watched the towers fall.
 I remember thinking how small the world had gotten, how actions elicit violent response and how this day should remind us that the world, not just Americans, must work more closely for less war and stronger relationships with, at the very least, mutual respect and understanding.
 Destiny sent us in an opposite direction.
-It sent the world toward conflict and war.
+It sent the wor

 Beirut’s Zaitunay Bay, an upscale waterfront property just below the towering Four Seasons hotel, is a wonderful place to people watch and enjoy the breeze from the sea.
 Yachts from all over the world park there enjoying the beauty of Lebanon and the glowing sunshine.
 On my way out of this heavenly enclave, I see young men from the Gulf joy riding in an imported red Ferrari.
 All of this lavish wealth shelters those who would like to ignore what is happening just miles away.